J0oso0/Calculator-V1/README.md

 # Calculator-V1
-First python project Calculator using tkinter and some operators works fine and some aren't working
+I am beginner, First python project Calculator using tkinter and some operators works fine and some aren't working.